OpenSILEX/phis-docs-community/docs/experimental-organization.md

 ## Projects

 ### What are projects ?
-A project is the higher level of organisation in PHIS.
+A research project is the higher level of organisation in PHIS.
+It is generally the object of a contract or a grant agreement between the laboratory performing the research activities and funding agencies providing the financial support.
-A single experimentation can include several experiments from various experimental campaigns.
+A project can hold many experiments from various experimental campaigns.
+Besides, several projects can participate to the same experimentation.

 ### What are project properties ?
 Projects fact sheets are all public, i.e. visible for every PHIS user, including those unrelated to them.
-However, experiments and objects included in a project are accessible only to the users defined as owner or guest of this project.
+However, experimental data included in a project are accessible only to users who belong to an owner or guest groups of the experimentation.

 ### Create a project
 Within the `Projects` menu, one can create a new project with the